TheVoice/joby-catcher/README.md

 > Open this page at [https://thevoice.github.io/joby-catcher/](https://thevoice.github.io/joby-catcher/)

+## To-do
+- return to base - use a tag approach
+- modify front so that corner cases are accounted for
+- Mission Accomplished - when no balls detected for a period of time

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.